vashpan/xcode-dev-cleaner/README.md

 The point is that it could be regenerated if necessary.
 Also some older projects could be removed completely because its rather unusual that we would use them again.

+### Documentation Cache

+Modern Xcodes are caching documentation that is accessed via the web.
+Unfortunately older caches are not cleaned up by Xcode and significant amount of space may be wasted due to that.

 ### Old Simulator & Device Logs

 Old device logs & crashes databases, only most recent ones are needed.
 It seems that new versions of Xcodes migrates old logs database, but keeping older ones on disk.